Biman Bangladesh Airlines: Hajj flights

 The annual Islamic pilgrimage to Mecca for the Hajj is undertaken by thousands of Bangladesh's predominantly Muslim population.
 Biman has been the sole Bangladeshi airline permitted by the government to provide flights for pilgrims to King Abdulaziz International Airport, Jeddah.
 Every year, the commencement of these flights is inaugurated by high-ranking government officials, including, at times, the Prime Minister.
 In 2002, the government opened the service to private tour operators for the first time.
 The initial private flights were plagued with delays, with both outgoing and return flights postponed for as long as nine days.
 Biman's handling of Hajj flights has also been beset with troubles.
 In 2005, the State Minister for Civil Aviation and Tourism resigned after complaints that he set fares too high.
 In 2006, Biman took the unprecedented step of removing the business–class seats from its dedicated Hajj flights to accommodate more economy-class passengers.
 Procedural irregularities by the Hajj agencies delayed the confirmation of pilgrims' visas, and Biman had to cancel 19 flights owing to lack of sufficient passengers.
 Once the situation was resolved, Biman was then unable to offer the required number of flights to cope with the backlog of passengers.

 In June 2007, the caretaker government approved a three-year Hajj policy aiming to alleviate the problems encountered during the previous two years.
 Hajj flights would also begin leaving from Bangladesh's two other international airports, Shah Amanat International Airport and Osmani International Airport.
 Biman put out a tender for the wet lease of two aircraft for additional Hajj flights and reached an agreement with Phuket Air.
 However, the deal fell through in August 2007 after Phuket Air demanded advance payment of 30% instead of the previously agreed-to 10%.
 Ausban Aeronautical Services of Australia was selected next, following a re-tender, to fill the gap left by Phuket Air.
 In 2008, Biman wet-leased a 542-seater Boeing 747-200 from Kabo Air of Nigeria for six months to operate flights to Saudi Arabia and the UAE.
 Another 512-seater Boeing 747-300 was leased from Orient Thai Airlines.
 As of June 2014, Biman still experienced difficulties in providing their scheduled services, as the carrier gave priority to the transportation of pilgrims to Jeddah during the Hajj season using aircraft that otherwise were flown on its regular flights.
 Despite this, the airline reported a profit of almost BDT 1 billion from the 2012 Hajj season, the highest results ever since these services were started in 1973.

+Codeshare agreements

+As of August 2023, Biman Bangladesh Airlines had codeshare agreements with the following airlines: